 - Medical Reasons – Among many hair breakage medical causes, hypothyroidism is one of the popular ones as people with low thyroid tend to have excessive hair loss due to breakage.
 Also, eating disorders such as anorexia and bulimia nervosa can take a toll on hair health due to the lack of nutrients to produce new hair.

-Does Hair Breakage Lead To Hair Loss?
+Can Hair Breakage Cause Hair Loss?

 Yes, hair breakage eventually leads to hair loss if it goes untreated for long.
 We often notice that hair starts losing its original volume and we wonder if hair loss is the main reason behind it.
 What we don’t understand is that hair breakage is generally the reason behind your hair losing thickness and volume.

-Can You Treat Hair Breakage?
+Can You Repair Hair Breakage?

 Yes, absolutely!
 Hair breakage can be treated and reversed using some common home treatments as well as advanced techniques.
 Certain dietary and lifestyle changes can have positive impact in restoring hair health and stop hair breakage before it gets too late.